manikanta-suru/Interview-Questions-and-Answers-all-in-one/Windows Server  L1 and L2 Profile,AD,DNS,DHCP,FSMO.md

 - **Extended Partition:** Can contain an unlimited number of logical partitions.
 Useful for creating more than four partitions on a disk.

 ### **3. Difference between RAID 0, RAID 1, RAID 5, RAID 10, RAID 01?**
+RAID stands for Redundant Array of Independent Disks.
+It's a data storage technology that combines multiple physical drives into a single logical unit to enhance performance, provide redundancy, or both

 - **RAID 0 (Striping):** Data is split across multiple disks, offering improved performance but no redundancy.
 - **RAID 1 (Mirroring):** Data is copied identically on two or more disks, providing redundancy and improved read performance.